H3llKa1ser/B00t2R00t/Tools/Active Directory/Netexec/Bloodhound.md

 #### nxc ldap <ip> -u user -p pass --bloodhound -ns <ns-ip> --collection All

-## Note: If it doesn't work, use the fakedns tool
+## Note: If it doesn't work, use the fakedns tool then try again